 When you combine the power of social media networks, a great writer website, and a professional portfolio, you take marketing your writing business to the next level.

-Now, the easiest way to create a freelance writing resume is to get a FREE template and writer resume sample from someone who knows the type of resume you need – aka ME, a fellow writer.
-And I have both for you here.
+Now, the easiest way to create a freelance writing resume is to get a template and writer resume sample from someone who knows the type of resume you need – aka ME, a fellow writer.
+And I have both for you here in this post.